singularityhub/sregistry-cli/docs/clients/google-compute.md

 | [GOOGLE_APPLICATION_CREDENTIALS](https://cloud.google.com/docs/authentication/getting-started) | Not set | When you issue commands to work with Google Cloud APIs | This is a json file on your host that authenticates you with Google Cloud |
 | SREGISTRY_COMPUTE_PROJECT | Not set | On the host and builder to specify your project | This is the name of your Google Cloud Project |

-Beyond the credentials, the builders use reasonable defaults for most things, but you might also want to change them.
-We will discuss optional variables for build setup and runtime [later in this document](#optional-environment).
+Beyond the credentials, the [builders use reasonable defaults](https://singularityhub.github.io/builders/environment) for most things, and you able to customize any or all of these by defining them in your config.json file.
+We will discuss these along with optional variables for build setup and runtime in more detail [later in this document](#optional-environment).

 ## Client